Tenure Track Position in Information Technology Management

 - commitment to our values of Equity, Diversity, and Inclusion as it pertains to service, teaching, and scholarly research or creative activities, including a demonstrated ability to make learning accessible and inclusive for a diverse student population; and

-- an ability and willingness to contribute to the life of the school and the University through collegial service.
+- an ability and willingness to contribute to the life of the Ted Rogers’ School of Information Technology Management and the University through collegial service.

 Our committee recognizes that scholars have varying career paths and that career interruptions can be part of an excellent academic record.
 Candidates are encouraged to provide any relevant information about their experience and/or career interruptions.